What is nbn connection?

 - You can live chat with us online or email us at [email protected]

 As an nbn internet service provider, MATE will assist your transition to the nbn network regardless of what type of nbn internet technology is available at your home.
 We will arrange your nbn connection appointment if this is required and with our range of unlimited data bundles, you can also add keep your home phone when you switch to nbn for the best bundles packages, or even add one of our SIM only mobile plans.

-nbn internet, otherwise known as the national broadband network in Australia, will offer faster download speeds to all homes and businesses across the country once completed in 2020.
-Currently rolling out in major capital cities like Sydney, Melbourne, Brisbane and Perth, along with all suburbs in between, nbn internet plans will provide fast speeds, unlimited data and better service overall once connected at your home. nbn will replace all existing fixed-line broadband internet like traditional ADSL plans and cable internet services.
+nbn internet, otherwise known as the national broadband network in Australia, offers faster download speeds to all homes and businesses across the country.
+Currently rolling out in major capital cities like Sydney, Melbourne, Brisbane and Perth, along with all suburbs in between, nbn internet plans will provide fast speeds, unlimited data and better service overall once connected at your home.

 When nbn becomes available in your area, we can help you get ready and choose nbn plans and packages that suit you best.
 However, before you consider the best rates for broadband plans and find out what nbn offers are available, you’ll need to plan your nbn internet connection at the home or office.